 Can You Use Olive Oil On Ceramic Pans?

-Olive oil is a source of bioavailable phenolic compounds that can protect us from chronic diseases.
+Olive oil is a source of bioavailable phenolic compounds that science tells us can protect us from chronic diseases.
 So it makes sense that people choose olive oil in cooking.

 Best Olive Oil For Cooking

 What is the best olive oil for cooking?
 Cold-pressed extra virgin olive oil is the best as a healthy choice to use in cooking as it is high in omega 9 fatty acids, which are good for your heart and reducing inflammation.
 Being